 Scanlon argues that the complaints of members of the larger group have been understated.
 Any member of the larger group would have an additional complaint against deciding by coin flip because this seems to attach no moral weight to the value of their lives.
 It seems appropriate to decide the 1-1 case (where the agent can either save one person or another) by coin flip.
 To decide the 2-1 case (where the agent can either save two persons or one person) by coin flip is to decide as though the second person in the group of two had not been present at all.
 If this second person’s presence does not bear on what is required of our agent, this seems to deny the moral significance of the second person.
 This second person would then have two complaints against the Taurekian solution: first, that he could possibly lose his life, and second, that his life is not afforded moral significance.
 The Taurekian solution fails to minimise the strength of each person’s complaint, consistent with all persons having equally strong complaints; it fails to minimise the strength of the strongest complaint.
 If the Taurekian alternative to SGN fails to minimise the strength of the strongest complaint, we might think that SGN prevails (cannot be reasonably rejected), and contractualism would require SGN.

-I argue with Otsuka that deciding the 2-1 case by coin flip does not deny the moral significance of the second person in the larger group.
+However, as Otsuka argues, deciding the 2-1 case by coin flip does not deny the moral significance of the second person in the larger group.
 The agent’s response to the 2-1 case is not identical to his response to the 1-1 case.
 In the 1-1 case, the agent would save one person if the coin landed heads and save the other person if the coin landed tails.
 If the agent responded to the 2-1 case in the same way, he would save one person in the larger group and if the coin landed heads, and save one person in the smaller group if the coin landed tails.
 This would be to disregard the moral significance of the second person in the larger group, because the agent would fail to save this second person even though it is possible to do so at trivial cost.
 But this is not the Taurekian solution; Taurek would require that the agent save all the persons in the larger group should the coin flip favour this group.

 One solution for the contractualist would be to abandon the individualist restriction on reasons for rejection in the contractualist mechanism.
 This could be motivated by the thought that “we” in “what we owe to each other” refers not merely to individuals, but also groups.
 An individual may have group-regarding duties, groups may have individual-regarding duties, and groups may have group-regarding duties.
 To abandon the individualist restriction is to broaden the conception of what we owe to each other to include what groups owe to each other and what groups and individuals owe to each other.
 To broaden the scope of “we” in this way does not seem to undermine the essential insight of contractualism: that what we owe to each other is to act in ways that we can justify to each other.
 Under this broader contractualism, the agent could be required to SGN because the larger group has a stronger complaint against any set of principles that does not require SGN than any other group would have against any set of principles that does require SGN.